FracturedCode/FracturedCode.GitVersioning/README.md

 # FracturedCode.GitVersioning

-Access your software version as a commit hash in C#.
+Version with the commit hash and access said version in C#.

 It's so simple, you could "install" this by adding the one csharp file and two dependencies to your project by hand.

+This project implements [a source generator (`IIncrementalGenerator`)](https://github.com/dotnet/roslyn/blob/main/docs/features/incremental-generators.md) to provide the functionality.

 ## Installation and usage